nathanielburman/cult-of-akira-yokai/README.md

 I backhand this bitch back into the stone age.
 My hand is a backhanded fist and it doesnt even realy strike her and she dissapears making me look like an asshole.
 She leaves an explosion that takes out 7 city blocks.
 I am okay, thank you for asking.

 <img src="https://github.com/nathanielburman/cult-of-akira-yokai/blob/main/12225dream_TradingCard.jpg" width="500px"></img>

+One time with the faries, i made angels fly out of their who has. and they were like whoa.